skriss/vscode-remote-debug/README.md

 ## Limitations
 This code should be considered proof-of-concept quality.
 I have made minimal effort to robustly handle errors, varying configurations, etc. Think of the samples as working guides to how to approach this problem rather than complete solutions.
+## Todo List
+- add Node.js and Python examples
+- fully support non-local execution environments
+- detailed walkthroughs for each project
+- add watch functionality for auto-deployment of changes